KQM-git/TCL/docs/evidence/characters/electro/keqing.md

 **Significance:**
 Not Particularly significant, but it is an interesting tech that can lead to satisfying combos if executed right.

-### Hurling the Stiletto does not generate Particles
+### Hurling The Stiletto Does Not Generate Particles

 **By:** Rathalos\#2875
 **Added:** <Version date="2022-07-18" />